diaorui/ruidiao_website/README.md

 ## Acknowledgements

-This website was initially created with the help of Gemini, and I've since updated it.
+This website was developed with the help of Gemini and Claude.

 ## Contributing